Pilots Study Lab - 116 Bluemont Hall

 - Internet surfing (not related to your academics) is not allowed in the lab.

 - Downloading material onto computer hard drives from the Internet is strictly prohibited.
 If you need to save something, save it to a USB/Flash drive or online dropbox.
+Lab computers are wiped every night, so do not save work to the hard drive.

 - Printing of materials is limited to 10 pages (of coursework/academic materials) per day.
 Anything else needs to be printed at Hale library.